faisal7806/frappe-server-side/Getting-Started-With-App-Development-4.0.0.md

 ### Introduction

-1. App applications are Python modules
+1. All applications are Python modules
 1. Installation will by via `setuptools`
 1. Apps communicate to base framework and other apps via `hooks.txt`
 1. Important: DocType names and module names must be unique throughout all apps!
 So please check existing names before creating new apps / modules / doctypes